veonik/squircy2/README.md

 Owner nickname and hostname to your information.
 These values are available from within each scripting language at runtime.

-> The Owner Nickname and Hostname settings limit in-IRC REPL to that user.
-Ensure these are configured properly.
+> The Owner Nickname and Hostname settings are available within your scripts.

 From the Scripts page, you can add and edit scripts.

-From the Dashboard page, you can re-initialize scripts and connect or disconnect from IRC.
+From the Dashboard page, you can see CLI and IRC history.

 Exposed API